 One of the most iconic albums ever…Hotel California.

-The 1977 album opens with three killer cuts…”Hotel California”, “New Kid In Town”, and “Life In The Fast Lane”.
+The December, 1976 album opens with three killer cuts…”Hotel California”, “New Kid In Town”, and “Life In The Fast Lane”.
 On the singles chart the three reached #1, #1, and #11 respectively.
 Probably the only reason “Life In The Fast Lane” didn’t reach the top is because of the unprecedented use of swearing at one point in the lyrics.
-Don Felder had played that great guitar lick during an Eagles rehearsal, and Don Henley and Glenn Frey took the songwriting from there.
+Joe Walsh had played that great guitar lick during an Eagles rehearsal, and Don Henley and Glenn Frey took the songwriting from there.
 Henley swears the phrase “life in the fast lane” had never been used before, and now it’s part of our language.
-Among the highlights of Hotel California are the rousing duo guitar leads by Felder & Walsh.
+Among the highlights of Hotel California are the rousing duo guitar leads by Don Felder & Joe Walsh.

-Of course Hotel California was a number-one album, and has sold 17-million copies in the U.S. with a total of 32-million worldwide.
+Of course Hotel California was a number-one album, and (as of August 2018) has sold 26-million copies in the U.S., with a total of over 40-million worldwide.
+It’s the #3 selling album in history.
 Don Henley says “Hotel California” is “about excess in America, which is something we knew a lot about.”
 The song won the Grammy for Record Of The Year.

 Imagine the pressure to follow up that level of quality.
 That’s why The Long Run wasn’t released until two years later.
 It’s a highly successful album, 7-times Platinum, with the hits “Heartache Tonight” (another #1 and Grammy winner), “The Long Run” and “I Can’t Tell You Why”.
 The latter was sung by bassist Timothy B. Schmidt.
 He had replaced Randy Meisner, who said he left because of exhaustion and disagreements with the other band members.